-2016 Capital Program - During 2016, our capital program totaled approximately \$3.5 billion.
+2017 Capital Program - During 2017, our capital program totaled approximately \$3.1 billion.
 (See the cash capital expenditures table in Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources, Item 7.)

-2017 Capital Plan - In 2017, we expect our capital plan to be approximately \$3.1 billion, which will include expenditures for PTC of approximately \$300 million and may include non-cash investments.
-We may revise our 2017 capital plan if business conditions warrant or if new laws or regulations affect our ability to generate sufficient returns on these investments.
-(See discussion of our 2017 capital plan in Management's Discussion and Analysis of Financial Condition and Results of Operations - 2017 Outlook, Item 7.)
+2018 Capital Plan - In 2018, we expect our capital plan to be approximately \$3.3 billion.
+The plan includes expenditures to renew and improve our existing infrastructure as well as new capacity investments, including initial construction work on a new classification yard in our Southern Region.
+In addition, expenditures will be made for PTC, locomotives, intermodal containers and chassis, and freight cars.
+We may revise our 2018 capital plan if business conditions warrant or if new laws or regulations affect our ability to generate sufficient returns on these investments.
+(See discussion of our 2018 capital plan in Management's Discussion and Analysis of Financial Condition and Results of Operations - 2018 Outlook, Item 7.)